arita37/cli_code/README.md

 Usage:

-`convert_ipynb -i /path/to/notebooks -o path/to/python-scripts`
+`cli_convert_jupyter -i /path/to/notebooks -o path/to/python-scripts`

 `-i` argument is required and `-o` is optional.
 If you don't specify an output path, all results will be saved in `py-scripts` directory.